 Walk into a typical Chinese person’s house and poke around, we may discover freebies or samples lying around.
 Some Asians are stereotypically stingy, big on being cheap with the ‘why pay for it when you can get it for free’ mindset – and when we can get something for free, chances are we’ll go and get more than one.
 It’s a practical mindset of sorts: collect what one can for next time, the future.

-When I lived in Singapore many years ago as a teenager, one day my family and I went to McDonalds for lunch.
+When I lived in Singapore many years ago, one day my family and I went to McDonalds for lunch.
 At that time, McDonalds still served their tomato sauce in sachet packets (as opposed to pump dispensers today).
 When we got our burgers and fries, my brother made a beeline for these sachets on the table top island beside the counter – and grabbed what looked like 20 tomato sauce sachets.
 For the next few months, my mum brought out these sachets from the fridge to go with our fried fish dinners that she cooked at home.

 Some typical Asians tend to be highly competitive, and in a way hoarding can be a competition against others around you.
 Hoarding equals possession and territory; one’s possessions can earn them face, giving them bragging rights.
 Having more of something is not an issue among Chinese people, for instance having too much food on the table to eat is perfectly acceptable.
 Last year, there were queues and queues at McDonalds’ in Malaysia for the limited Despicable Me minions toys.
 During the year 2000 in Singapore, I remember seeing people queue for Hello Kitties that McDonalds gave away – and there was shoving and pushing and broken windows.